jkyiv/TaxingLots/README.md

 Writen by Joel Swanson.
 Version 0.03.
 Copyright 2017.
 Licensed under the GNU General Public License (GPL) Version 3.
 Absolutely no warranty, this program provided 'as is'.
 See https://www.gnu.org/licenses/gpl.html.

+** Note **
+For a quick and dirty look at all reducing transactions, use grep on the output as follows:

+$ python TaxingLots.py [input.dat] Assets:Crypto d | grep -A 1 'lot reduced'

+2020-05-18 I plan to write a function to generate gains/losses output report, callable as a commandline option.